Saudi Arabia and Newcastle United: Deal follows Qatari agreement and assurances to Premier League | DW | 08.10.2021

 The 50+1 rule currently prevents such takeovers of German clubs, although energy drink brand Red Bull found a way around it when it established RB Leipzig in 2009.

-Despite criticism from some club owners who believe the rule unfairly restricts free market competition laws, Germany's indepedent federal competition regulator, the Bundeskartellamt, recently stated that the rule was "unproblematic."
+Despite criticism from some club owners who believe the rule unfairly restricts free-market competition laws, Germany's independent federal competition regulator, the Bundeskartellamt, recently stated that the rule was "unproblematic."
 However, it also said the "uniform application and enforcement of the rule in its current version is not ensured", referring to clubs with exceptions namely Bayer Leverkusen, Wolfsburg and Hoffenheim.

 A German Football League (DFL) statement on the issue is expected by the end of October 2021.